 email: winup.lisa@lkm-associates.com, or mail: WiNUP, 2795 East Bidwell St. #100-209, Folsom, CA 95630.

 Current members must renew by February 1.
-A late fee of $10 is due after March 1 and an additional reinstatement fee of $10 is required after March 31.
+A reinstatement fee of $10 is due after February 1 and is sent to the Executive Director.
 New members are accepted throughout the year without late fees being applied.
 New members pay a one-time initiation fee of $6.
-New members joining between October and December or through a special conference package will pay for the coming year only and receive the remainder of the current year for free.
+New members joining between October and December or through a special conference package are considered members in good standing until December 31 of the following year.